utm-platform/english-platform/README.md

 NODE_ENV=development # Node environment
 ```

+Create a `.env` file in the `client` folder and add the following variables:

 ```bash
 # Client
 NEXT_API_URL=http://localhost:5000 # URL of the server with same port as the .env file in the server